 It’s time to estimate how much you can reasonably gain in one month.
 It can be very frustrating seeing a man have an easier time putting on muscle.
-Due to the differing physiological make up of men and women, we will discuss hypertrophy for men and women separately..
+Due to the different physiological makeup of men and women, we will discuss hypertrophy separately.

 Remember that study we referenced earlier?
 The goal was simple: lose fat while packing on muscle.
-It worked – participants gained about 1.2 kg (2.6 lbs) of lean body mass and lost fat mass – but it was totally unsustainable.
+It worked – participants gained about 2.6 lbs (1.2 kg) of lean body mass and lost fat mass – but it was totally unsustainable.
 The cornerstone of this program was daily heavy circuit training, HIIT and sprint-interval workouts, and plyometric workouts, all while restricting calorie intake to just 60% of daily requirements and taking in high doses of protein supplements.

-A word of caution: don’t try that program at home.
+A word of caution: don’t try this program at home.